caneuro/caneuro.github.io/pages/about.md

 permalink: /about/
 ---

-We use an interdisciplinary approach, including research perspectives and experimental approaches from Psychology, Neuroscience, Biology, Medicine, and Computing Sciences.
+We use an interdisciplinary scientific approach including research perspectives and experimental approaches from Psychology, Neuroscience, Biology, Medicine, and Computing Sciences.